Skip to main content Skip to main navigation

 Diversifying across asset classes could help protect you against underperformance in any one of them.
 Your asset allocation will reflect how cautious or aggressive your investment strategy is.

 The reason we invest is to seek a return on our money.
 However, as we have established, investing comes with risk.
-Choosing your investment strategy should involve research and deciding how much risk you are comfortable with and what kind of return you would like to achieve.
+Choosing your investment strategy should involve research and deciding how much risk you are comfortable with versus what kind of return you'd like to achieve.

 Investment in the stock market can be risky but may turn out to be very favourable.
-Investment in a fixed term deposit provides a guaranteed return, but a potentially modest one in some market conditions.
+Whereas investment in a term deposit provides a pre-determined return, but a potentially modest one in some market conditions.

 Liquidity